Chapter 3:

 Hendrix remained silent.

-Hendrix moved to the window, slightly parting the curtain and surveilling the city.
+He looked at it.
+Hendrix moved to the window, parting the curtain slightly and surveying the city.

-“Hendrix, the way the coin always seems to appear in my hand… is that some kind of reality warping?”
+“Hendrix, the way the coin always seems to appear in my hand… is that some kind of reality-warping?”

 The coin glistened.

-Xxxxx noticed Hendrix looking at the coin.
+Xxxxx noticed Hendrix eyeing the coin.

-“Yes,” he responded, blinking a few times.
+“Yes,” he replied, blinking a few times.

 “Was Grandfather…”

-The gesture Hendrix taught him when he was younger, meaning it’s not safe to talk openly.
+Hendrix lightly touched his ear; a gesture he’d taught Xxxxx when he was younger, meaning it wasn’t safe to talk openly.

 He placed the coin on the counter and tapped it twice.